 Everstone-backed agrochemical company Crystal Crop Protection has already received SEBI approval for its INR1,000 crore IPO.
 The company, which is also agriculture equipment and seeds, plans to raise INR545 crore through a fresh issue while promoters and existing shareholders including Everstone Capital plan to sell shares worth INR455 crore.
 The Ahmedabad-based company has seen volatile market conditions and profits in recent years and this could be an important factor for investors despite presence of a well-known PE firm like Everstone.

 The sheer presence of Renuka Ramnath’s private equity firm Multiples, value investors Ashish Kacholia and Suresh Kumar Agarwal as large shareholders should be enough to spike interest in one of the most promising upcoming IPOs in 2018.
 The Bengaluru-based company has filed draft prospectus with SEBI and is awaiting regulatory nod for INR500 crore (INR5 billion) IPO.
 It is important to note that the company will not get any funds from the IPO as all shares will be sold by existing shareholders.
 Thsi shouldn’t be a cause of concern for IPO investors though, as Milltec Machinery has a robust business model and has been delivering smartly on the financial performance front.
 Read more about the company here.

 Upcoming IPOs in 2018: More to be added

-As one can gauge, this is only an indicative list and more IPOs will be added as we move in the next year.
+As one can gauge, this is only an indicative list and more IPOs will be added as we move in the next year (at any time, you can check the full list here).
 Like last year, there will be instances of companies filing their prospectus, getting approvals and launching offers in a matter of months.
 Already, a number of companies such as CMS Info Systems, Barbeque Nation Hospitality, and Sandhar Technologies have either filed prospectus or have received regulatory approvals.